qw486759/llm-inference-platform/README.md

 | HPA autoscaling/v2 | Supports multi-metric scaling; v1 deprecated |
 | Multi-stage Dockerfile | Builder stage installs deps; runtime stage is slim |
 | ServiceMonitor label `release: kube-prometheus-stack` | Required for Prometheus Operator auto-discovery |

 ---

+## What I Learned

+- **GPU passthrough in WSL2 requires Windows-side NVIDIA driver ≥ 470** — the Linux-side `nvidia-utils` package is not needed; WSL2 bridges directly to the Windows driver via `/dev/dxg`
+- **HPA scale-up lag is a first-class concern for LLM workloads** — because inference requests take 10-30s each, a 30-60s scale-up window means queued requests time out before new pods help; pre-warming with `minReplicas=2` is essential
+- **Prometheus ServiceMonitor label matching is the most common misconfiguration** — the `release:` label on the ServiceMonitor must exactly match the Helm release name, otherwise Prometheus Operator silently ignores the monitor

+---